Sir Joan – Sophisticated modern luxury, perfect to explore Ibiza Town and the island.

 Sir Joan – Local Transport

-- Walking: You’ll want to do most of the city on foot, especially the port area (0.5 mile, 10-minute walk), and Dalt Vila (0.8 mile, 16-minute walk to Portal de ses Taules).
+- Walking: You’ll want to do most of the city on foot, especially the port area (0.5 mile), and Dalt Vila (0.8 mile, 15-minute walk to Portal de ses Taules).
 From Sir Joan, it’s possible to walk to any part of the city on foot within 45 minutes (including Platja d’en Bossa).
 Hiring scooters or bikes can be a great way of getting around town.

-- Bus: The #10 bus to the airport is quick (takes 20-30 minutes) or regular (every 15-30 minutes), and stops nearby, outside the Club Nautico (0.3 mile, a 6-minute walk from the hotel.
+- Bus: The #10 bus to the airport is quick (takes 20-30 minutes) or regular (every 15-30 minutes), and stops nearby, outside the Club Nautico (0.3 mile).
 Buses to other parts of the island can be hailed on Avenida de Sant Joan de Labritja, a 3-minute walk (0.1 mile) from the hotel.
-There’s also the all-important Discobus that will get you between clubs and cities at night during high season (stops at Pacha, a 6-minute walk or 0.3 mile from the hotel).
+There’s also the all-important Discobus that will get you between clubs and cities at night during high season (stops at Pacha, 0.3 mile from the hotel).

 - Taxis, Uber, Lyft: There are no international taxi firms on the island.
 Look out for taxi ranks or call one of the various numbers (all part of the same radio taxi co-operative with bilingual operators): +34 971 333 333/+34 971 398 483/+34 971 800 080/+34 971 343 764.
 The co-op launched an Uber-esque app, Taxi Ibiza (iOS, Android), in summer 2019 (mixed reviews so far).